deepshikahari/Resume/Resume.md

 <img src="DEEP.jpg" height="100" width="100"/>

 # Deepshika Hari
-Software Engineering Aspirant who aims to being a part of an organisation and work with full knowledge and effort to enhance the company's growth and development.
+<span style="color:green">Software Engineering Aspirant who aims to being a part of an organisation and work with full knowledge and effort to enhance the company's growth and development.</span>

 ## Education
 **Velammal College Of Engineering And Technology**